bfut/unvivtool/python/README.md

         |          Extract file 'filename' (cAse-sEnsitivE) from archive.
         |          Overrides the fileidx parameter.
         |      fnhex : bool, optional
-        |          If True, encode filenames to Base16/hexadecimal.
+        |          If True, interpret filenames as Base16/hexadecimal.
         |          Use for non-printable filenames in archive.
 Keeps
         |          leading/embedded null bytes.
         |      dry : bool, optional